Limited data security incident reported by CPS Solutions, a hospital partner. Learn more.

 Cancer Factsheet (for Schools)

-The most common childhood cancers are leukemia, lymphoma, and brain cancer.
-As kids enter the teen years, bone cancer (osteosarcoma) is more common.
-Different types of cancer have different symptoms, treatments, and cure rates.
+Different types of cancer have different symptoms and treatments.
 Kids and teens with cancer may need surgery, chemotherapy, or radiation therapy to prevent or control the spread of the disease.

 • tiredness